michmattera/vet-seed/README.md

 - Be able to log in without creating another account
 - Calculate another dog's calories and ideal weight
 - Be able to have a summary of all dogs already inserted
-- Read general info again if forget something
+- Read general information as many times as needed

 [Back to top ⇧](#Vet-Seed)